daegalus/dart-otp/README.md

 - `length` - (int) The length of the resulting code.
 - `interval` - (int) Refresh interval to get a new code.
 - `algorithm` - (Algorithm) Hashing method.
-- 'isGoogle' - (bool) flag to turn off secret padding for Google Auth.
+- `isGoogle` - (bool) flag to turn off secret padding for Google Auth.

 Returns an `int` code.
 Does not preserve leading zeros.